dsohk/rancher-private-registry/docs/Exercise-01A-ScanContainerImages.md

 ## Step 1 - Access Harbor Portal

 With a Google Chrome browser, navigate to the Harbor URL (https://harbor.yy.yy.yy.yy.sslip.io).
-If you are greeted by an invalid SSL certificate error message, you can click on the **Advanced** button and click the Proceed to https://harbor.yy.yy.yy.yy.sslip.io hyperlink to continue to https://harbor.yy.yy.yy.yy.sslip.io isn't shown, click on the empty space on browser and type the word `thisisunsafe` without any spaces on this page to bypass the warning message.
+If you are greeted by an invalid SSL certificate error message, you can click on the **Advanced** button and click the Proceed to https://harbor.yy.yy.yy.yy.sslip.io hyperlink to continue to https://harbor.yy.yy.yy.yy.sslip.io.
+Even now the link isn't shown, click on the empty space on browser and type the word `thisisunsafe` without any spaces on this page to bypass the warning message.

 You will then be led to Harbor login page.
 Enter the admin credentials to login.
 When it's successful, you will be landing on the Harbor Home page.